TauferLab/PENGUIN/TestRun.md

 ### PENGUIN Test Run

+This repo contains a small sample of three NN data files in `data-CIFAR100/models`, and PENGUIN can be tested at a small scale just on these three files.
+The first paragraph of the README describes how to perform a test run of PENGUIN on our entire dataset.
+PENGUIN may also be tested with different data, functions, or parameter values by specifying these settings in the command line arguments as described in the README.

-Begin by reading the README; it includes information about each of the code files.
+Begin by reading through the README; it includes information about each of the code files.

 To run a small-scale PENGUIN test, you will need to:
   1. Clone this repo.
 Call `git clone https://github.com/TauferLab/PENGUIN`  from inside whatever folder you would like the code repository to be stored in.
-  2. Create a new folder inside `data-CIFAR100/` called `PENGUINResults`.
-This is where the results of your run will be stored.
+  2. Create a new folder inside `data-CIFAR100/` to store results of your run, called for example `PENGUINResults`.
-  3. Run PENGUIN_Main.py
+  3. Run PENGUIN_Main.py as follows: `python3 PEng4NN_Main.py --loadDirectory data-CIFAR100/models/ --saveDirectory data-CIFAR100/PENGUINResults/`  *(Note: `loadDirectory` should be wherever the NN data is stored, and `saveDirectory` should the path to whatever folder you created to store results of the run.
+A small sample set containing three of our NN data files is stored in `data-CIFAR100/models/`, so using this path as the loadDirectory when running PENGUIN_Main.py will test PENGUIN on this small sample set.)*
-  4. Check that the contents of the file created in `data/CIFAR100/PENGUINResults/` matches the expected output at the bottom of this document.
+  4. Check that the content of the file created in `data/CIFAR100/PENGUINResults/` matches the expected output at the bottom of this document.

-The first paragraph of the README describes how to test a run of PENGUIN on our entire dataset.
-This repo contains a small sample of three of our NN data files in `data-CIFAR100/models`, and PENGUIN can be tested at a small scale just on these three files.
-The config file `PENGUIN-input_file.txt` is setup to automatically grab the data from the folder `data-CIFAR100/models`.
-This is why a test can be run just by running `PENGUIN_Main.py`.
-To run other tests with PENGUIN, it is necessary to update the settings in the input file as described in the README.

 The code is thoroughly commented; reading through it should clarify the overall flow of the PENGUIN_Main and PredictionAnalyzer files.

-Once the test is running and your output matches, you can try playing around with different values for N and threshold in the file `PENGUIN-input_file.txt`
+Once the test is running and your output matches, try varying `N` and `threshold` values for different PENGUIN runs, using the "-N" and "--threshold" flags to specify values for these parameters at command line.
+(N must be an integer value; the default value is 3.
+Try different values for N between e.g. 2 and 6.
+Threshold is a float; the default value is 0.5.
+Try different values for threshold between e.g. 0.1 and 1.0)

 EXPECTED OUTPUT: